PRP for Shoulder Tendonitis: A Targeted Approach to Easing Pain

 Receiving PRP injections for shoulder tendonitis is a relatively quick outpatient process.
 Here’s what typically happens:

-1. A small sample of blood is drawn, usually from your arm.
+1. Your doctor draws a small blood sample from your arm.

-2. The blood is spun in a centrifuge to isolate the platelet-rich plasma.
+2. A centrifuge spins the blood to isolate the platelet-rich plasma.

-3. The PRP is injected into the affected tendon using ultrasound guidance for precision.
+3. Your doctor injects the PRP into the affected tendon under ultrasound guidance for precision.

 4. The entire process usually takes less than an hour.